Denali Equipment List

 Soft-shell Pants

 This is your action layer.
 Should be stretchy, breathable and wind/snow-resistant.
 They should not restrict movement.
 A thigh pocket is a useful feature for storing small items.
+Make sure you are able to fit a base layer pant underneath these if you plan on bringing a base layer pant.

 Examples